 Emma Goldman said it best, “I’d rather have roses on my table than diamonds on my neck.”
 Take notes gift-givers!

-Roses are just about the most popular flower around and come in just about every color imaginable.
+Roses are just about the most popular flower around and come in every color imaginable.

 The meaning of the rose depends on its color.
-The red rose, for example, symbolizes love, white roses symbolize purity and innocence of youth, and green roses symbolize growth and abundance.
+Red roses, for example, symbolize love, white roses symbolize purity and innocence of youth, and green roses symbolize growth and abundance.

 Amaryllis is a tropical flowering plant.
 What makes them so popular at Christmas time?
 Well, when grown as a houseplant, they bloom throughout November and December!